ansible/vscode-ansible/README.md

 - `ansible.lightspeed.modelIdOverride`: Model ID to override your organization's default model.
 This setting is only applicable to commercial users with an Ansible Lightspeed seat assignment.
+- `ansible.lightspeed.disableContentSuggestionHeader`: Do not include code comment crediting Ansible Lightspeed when accepting a Lightspeed suggestion.

 ## Data and Telemetry